RustyGecko/circle-game/README.md

 an example application of using the library together with the DK3750.

 The following dependencies need to be installed:
-* [cargo-linkargs](https://github.com/RustyGecko/cargo-linkargs) - A Cargo subcommand used to link
-with an EFM32 linker script
 * [ARM GCC Embedded Toolchain](https://launchpad.net/gcc-arm-embedded) - Used to build
 Silicon Labs emlib for the EFM32.